Clans in Central Asia: Kyrgyzstan

 Kyrgyz generally refer to either their historic tribe or clan.
-Kyrgyz use the traditional word ruu, as well as the Russian term rod or klan.
+Kyrgyz use the traditional word uruu, as well as the Russian term rod or klan.
 They both refer to a clan name, which defines their kin-based network, located in a village or cluster of villages and collectives.
 In addition to blood, inhabitants are bound by extensive marital ties and thus are fictively members of the same clan.

 There are three "wings", or groups of clans, that control the Government of Kyrgyzstan: the Ong or "right", the Sol or "left", and the Ichkilik.